Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 Walking trails and viewpoints

 We decided to walk towards the lake and at the end of our walk before coming back, we found a lovely seat perched amongst the trees.
 This walk wasn’t flat and easy.
 The ground is loose rocks in some sections and there are valleys and hills to challenge your endurance.
 However, amongst the landscape, you’ll love the adventure and the feeling of discovery.
 The stunning environment as it transitions from a shaded bush setting, with wattle and native flora to wide-open spaces, caves, and amazing views of Lake Macquarie.
-Definitely another adventure worth experiencing.
+It’s an adventure worth experiencing.

 munibung-hill-lake-macquarie-gallery9